proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/multisig-account.md

 ## Cosignatories

-A Sirius-Chain [account](./account.md) can be [converted to multisig](../guides/multisig-account/converting-an-account-to-multisig.md).
+A Sirius Chain [account](./account.md) can be [converted to multisig](../guides/multisig-account/converting-an-account-to-multisig.md).
 The cosignatories - other accounts - of the multisig will become the account managers.

 From that moment on, the multisig account cannot announce transactions by itself.
 A multisig cosignatory has to propose a transaction involving the multisig, wrapping it in an [aggregate transaction](./aggregate-transaction.md).